cjnaz/routermonitor/README.md

 ` `
 ## Notable changes since prior release
-V1.1 to V1.4
+V1.1 to V2.0
+- Moved from MySQL to sqlite3.
+The database file is created in the program directory, unless a full path is specified for DB_DB.
-- Updated for funcs3 V1.0:  Log file now specified in the config file (LogFile), and LoggingLevel renamed to LogLevel.
+- Updated for funcs3 V1.1:
+  - Log file now specified in the config file (LogFile)
+  - LoggingLevel renamed to LogLevel
+  - UpdateInterval accepts time units: (s)econds, (m)inutes, (h)ours, (d)ays, (w)eeks
 - Added --print-log switch
 - Set --list-db as default if no other operations
 - Incorporated scrape_pfsense_dhcp and eliminated the module